 How do I help others do this?
 My approach is kind, genuine, and collaborative.
 I work to create a supportive and safe environment so my clients can explore what's working and what's not in their lives.
 Together we create a plan to address what needs to change, learn skills to cope with and accept what we can't change, and then take action.
 I believe therapy is a working partnership, so I check-in occasionally to see if we shift approaches as well as provide a little push with encouragement if my clients are feeling stuck.

 What else about me?
 I'm a lover of learning, information, and podcasts.
-This comes out in my therapy practice as I will often share research, articles, and other resources to supplement our work.
+This comes out in my therapy practice as I will often share research, articles, podcast episodes, and other resources to supplement our work.
 I believe in the importance of savoring the little joys in life, whether that be watching honeybees happily collect nectar or practicing gratitude for the foam on my latte.
 I also recognize the power of perspective.
 Growing up in the Midwestern USA and living in a number of different countries has taught me we may not initially see things as they truly are and that sometimes pausing, taking a deep breath, and changing your perspective can open up an entirely different experience.

 Licensure and Certifications